-The NZ Birth Defects Registry has been renamed the New Zealand Congenital Anomalies Registry (NZCAR).
+The NZ Birth Defects Registry has been renamed the New Zealand Congenital Anomalies Registry: 'Te Tari Manaaki Haua' (NZCAR).

 The NZCAR, which is funded under a contract with the Ministry of Health, has six main purposes:

 - To provide reliable and valid data on the prevalence of birth defects in New Zealand;

 - To monitor the prevalence of birth defects (e.g. over time, across areas, and between demographic groups);